YouTube Just Cut Off Ads On All Of Logan Paul's Videos

-YouTube has temporarily suspended ads on the channels of Logan Paul, the YouTube star who filmed and uploaded a controversial video of a suicide victim in Japan’s Aokigahara forest in December.
-YouTube’s decision will cut off Paul’s income stream estimated by some experts to be more than a million dollars a month.
+YouTube has temporarily suspended ads on the channels of Logan Paul, the YouTube star who filmed and uploaded a controversial video of a suicide victim in Japan’s Aokigahara forest in December 2017.
+YouTube’s decision will cut off Paul’s income stream, estimated by some experts to be more than a million dollars a month.

 “After careful consideration, we have decided to temporarily suspend ads on Logan Paul’s YouTube channels,” YouTube said in a statement.
 “This is not a decision we made lightly, however, we believe he has exhibited a pattern of behavior in his videos that makes his channel not only unsuitable for advertisers, but also potentially damaging to the broader creator community.”